ilievlad/test-service/README.md

 Use to test various aspects like CICD, OPS, Metrics, etc.

 This is a clean deploy.

-will introduce a bug in prod
+Solved the bug in prod